Manoocher Deghati: Post 1990

 With his brother Reza, he co-founded Webistan Photo Agency which has been distributing their own images but also those of several other photographers since 1991.

 In September 1996, Manoocher was gravely wounded by an Israeli sniper in Ramallah, on the West Bank of the Jordan, during a confrontation between Israelis and Palestinians.
 Repatriated to France, he spent two years in physical therapy at the Invalides hospital for war veterans.
-He used this time to interview and report on the veterans of all the French wars of this century, from the “poilus” of 1914-18 to the UN blue helmets wounded in ex-Yugoslavia.
+He used this time to interview and report on the veterans of all the French wars of this century, from the "poilus" of 1914–18 to the UN blue helmets wounded in ex-Yugoslavia.
 Since December 1998, Manoocher has worked for the AFP bureau in Paris.

 From 1998 to 2001, Manoocher covered the international and national stories for the Agence France Presse.
 In 2000, he was wounded covering the visit of the French Prime Minister, Lionel Jospin, in Ramallah, Palestine.
-When he recovered from wounds, he went to Afghanistan in 2002 to found Aina Photo which has become the first and most important supplier of photographs from that country.
-Aina Photo which is part of Aina NGO (founded by Reza Deghati) aims at providing all necessary material to afghan photojournalists to become independent and self-reliant.
+When he recovered from his wounds, he went to Afghanistan in 2002 to found Aina Photo which has become the first and most important supplier of photographs from that country.
+Aina Photo which is part of Aina NGO (founded by Reza Deghati) aims at providing all necessary material to Afghan photojournalists to become independent and self-reliant.

-Currently Manoocher Deghati is Middle East Regional Photo Editor for the Associated Press, based in Cairo, Egypt.